rafalkaron/rafalkaron.github.io/content/_index.md

 ## Tester

 Documenting software often involves clicking through the GUI or using the CLI.
-Because of that, I often find:
+Because of that, I frequently discover:

 * Curious bugs
 * UX issues